Anxiety Action Plan - Beat Anxiety With This Simple Approach

 I realize that I can corral my thoughts into a finite direction.
 I don’t need to be led by my thoughts like a dog on a leash.
 Instead, I can be the one who guides my errant thinking processes.

-There’s an important distinction I need to make about planning.
+There’s an important distinction I need to make about creating a simple action plan.

 A simple plan is not a 30-minutes worry session about the exact process I need to make my life perfect.
 That’s the anxiety talking and taking control of my life.